F-1 Regulations and Requirements

 Reduced Course Load (RCL)

-International students who plan to be enrolled for part time studies must submit the Reduced Course Load (RCL) form to the CIP in a timely manner.
+International students who plan to be enrolled for part time studies must submit the Reduced Course Load (RCL) form to the GEO in a timely manner.
 There are only a few exceptions to the full-time enrollment requirement for the fall and spring semesters.
-Each exception has its own criteria, which are outlined below.

 The deadline for submitting the RCL form is the add/drop date of the fall and spring semesters.
-The form must be approved by the student's academic advisor prior to submission to the CIP:
+The form must be approved by the student's academic advisor prior to submission to the GEO:

 Online Courses: Only 3 credits or one online course per semester is applicable to the full-time enrollment total.